dead-claudia/es-stdlib-proposals/README.md

     - Haskell via [`Data.List.partition`](https://hackage.haskell.org/package/base-4.11.1.0/docs/Data-List.html#v:partition)
     - Swift and C++ have in-place partitions via [`Array<T>.partition(by:)`](https://developer.apple.com/documentation/swift/array/3017524-partition) and [`partition` in `<algorithm>`](http://www.cplusplus.com/reference/algorithm/partition/) respectively, where the return value is the start of the second partition.

+## Array.prototype.subarray(*from* [ , *to* ])

+Return an array view of the array from *from* to *to*.
+It works similarly to `TypedArray.prototype.subarray`, just generalized to array-likes.

+Within subarray views:

+- Their [[Prototype]] is set to %ArrayPrototype%.
+- `Array.isArray` returns `true` for them.
+- The view's `.length` is a non-configurable getter with no associated setter.
+- A `TypeError` is raised if you attempt to set an index out of the subarray's bounds.
+- As a result, `push`, `shift`, `insert`, and friends are not permitted.
+- They carry no other marking of their view-ness, but they *do* reference the backing array directly.

+### Why?

+1. This could be used with methods like `map`, `filter`, and `sorted` to operate more efficiently over an interval.
+1. It exists for consistency with `TypedArray.prototype.subarray`, which does the same thing.
+1. Java has [`List<T>.sublist`](https://docs.oracle.com/javase/9/docs/api/java/util/List.html#subList-int-int-), which works similarly.
+1. This is simpler than adding support for offsets to everything.

+Alternatively, this could become syntax and absorb [this proposal](https://github.com/tc39/proposal-slice-notation).
+In that event, it'd work even more closely to how Python arrays do, and it'd be easier for engines to optimize (fewer assumptions).

+## get Array.prototype.reversed, get TypedArray.prototype.reversed

+Return an array view of the array where all offsets are subtracted from the length to get the real index.
+In effect, this does the following:

+- `.map`, `.filter`, and `.forEach` would iterate the backing array in reverse.
+- `.lastIndexOf` and `.reduceRight` would be equivalent to `.reversed.indexOf` and `.reversed.reduce`.
+- `.reversed.find` and `.reversed.findIndex` would find the *last* occurrence, not the first.
+- `.sorted().reversed` would do a reverse sort.

+Each instance would similarly inherit from the relevant prototype, but they would exist as exotic objects that delegate to their backing arrays.
+There are a few other particulars:

+- If you wanted an actual reversed clone, you could do `.reversed.slice()` or `.slice().reversed`.
+- It's a proper view, so changes to the backing array would propagate to the view.
+- An engine might choose to optimize some of the view handling, such as with reversed slicing and reverse sorting.
+- Reversed views are similar to subarray views in that they're visibly immutable and delegate everything to the backing array.

+### Why?

+1. It's broadly useful, and most of the time you want a mid-chain reversal, you don't really *need* to do it destructively.
+1. It simplifies the concept of "find last item" to something you can just build from existing stuff.

 ## ArrayBuffer.from(*string* [ , *encoding* ])<br>DataView.prototype.getString(*offset* [ , *byteLength* [ , *encoding* ] ])<br>DataView.prototype.setString(*offset*, *string* [ , *encoding* ])<br>ArrayBuffer.prototype.transcode(*sourceEncoding*, *targetEncoding*)

 - **`ArrayBuffer.from`**: Transcode the list of code units within *string* into a list of bytes encoded using *encoding* (default: **`"utf-8"`**), and return a new array buffer with its data set to those bytes.